didlich/docker-vpnc-client/README.md

 # docker-vpnc-client
-IPSec VPN client compatible with Cisco inside docker container
+IPSec VPN client compatible with Cisco i.e. usable with FRITZ!Box, inside docker container

 **NOTE:** currently not for production use, since no security considerations are made